 Prior to her studies at the Mozarteum, she was a recipient of the 2007 University of Southern California Academic Merit Award.
 During her stint in Los Angeles as a graduate student in the English department, she also worked as an Assistant Lecturer teaching writing and critical thinking classes to undergraduates, took several classes in music history, and received piano instruction from faculty members at the USC Thornton School of Music.
 From 2002-2006, she was a member of the University Scholars Program at the National University of Singapore, where she received her Bachelor of Arts (Hons) in English Literature.
 Her last piano teacher in Singapore was Lim Tshui Fang.
 Pamela’s humanities background has served her in good stead when it comes to music and going beyond the piano as well, as a freelance editor for academics and other Austrian tertiary institutions.

 A combination of fortuitous circumstances led to 6 years of formal study in piano pedagogy at the Mozarteum, having declined the acceptance offer to pursue a piano performance degree at London's Royal College of Music.
 In Austria, she attended masterclasses at the Mozarteum summer academy and learned the fundamentals of good piano teaching in various ways, having been mentored by Matthias Kontarsky during her semester-long teaching internship at Musikum Salzburg.
 She was also a piano instructor at the American International School of Salzburg from 2014 to 2016.
-In addition, she has worked with fellow music students who pursue piano as a second instrument at the Mozarteum.
+In addition, she has supported fellow music students who pursue piano as a second instrument at the Mozarteum.

 Having undergone education in mainstream Singaporean schools and a conventional ABRSM piano education as a child with the cello as her second instrument, Pamela hopes to work with students to successfully navigate the demands of the academic system to establish a good piano foundation, without compromising on the joy and spontaneity of music making.
 A lover of the arts and an advocate of an all-rounded approach to music education, she believes in honouring the unique capabilities of each individual.
-She values her own self-development as a person and musician, and is committed to working with students of all ages to develop their confidence, creativity, and musicality, so they can cultivate a love for learning, music, and the arts.
+She values her own self-development as a person and musician, and is committed to working with serious piano students to develop their confidence, creativity, and musicality, so they can cultivate a love for learning, music, and the arts.

-prof. Peter Krakauer
+Dr. Peter Krakauer

-Community and school outreach programs are a cornerstone of his musicological profession and vision to make music relevant for everyone.
+Community and school outreach programmes are a cornerstone of his musicological profession and vision to make music relevant for everyone.
 Dr. Krakauer is a frequent guest at the Österreichischer Rundfunk and some of his past interviews with Johannes Leopold Mayer explored topics such as French Chansons, music and erotics, and Salzburg’s composers apart from Mozart: from the Monk of Salzburg to Klaus Ager.
 Since 2004, he has been collaborating annually with Akzente Salzburg, the Salzburg Easter Festival, its former director Sir Simon Rattle and its current director Christian Thielemann, to promote musical literacy and opera appreciation among high school students.
 He conducts workshops for school teachers on how to understand opera and has addressed thousands of students over the years, with the vision of nurturing future generations of opera lovers.

 A trained conductor who studied at the Vienna Conservatory, Dr. Krakauer is also a certified piano instructor who taught piano in public music schools for 12 years in the province of Lower Austria during his time as a musicology student at the University of Vienna.
-In addition, Dr Krakauer is a gifted and versatile improviser who can compose in virtually all styles and genres, a testimony to his vast and intimate knowledge of all musical idioms.
+In addition, Dr. Krakauer is a gifted and versatile improviser who can compose in virtually all styles and genres, a testimony to his vast and intimate knowledge of all musical idioms.
 Most recently, he composed music in response to The Gleaming Man, a triptych of prose, poetry and artwork by Singapore-based artists and writers.
 He hopes to collaborate with fellow arts practitioners, other organisations and academics, and to share his expertise and diverse experiences on music with students, friends, different communities, and audiences in Singapore.